-Amber has written about fashion and design, beauty, and skin care for several years.
+Amber has written about fashion, beauty, and skin care for several years.

 When it comes to having healthy hair, you need a healthy hair routine.
 What works for a person with curly hair isn’t going to work for you if you’re concerned about dry, straight hair.
 However, there are a few tips that you can implement into any hair care routine to make it a healthy hair routine.